woodyk/symbiote/README.md

 - Create diy ai model builder for personal AI model creation.
 - Intent capability.
 Build in functionality that understands the intent of the data being used based on the user.
 - Come up with proper adoption process for a users A.N.N.G.L.
 Ensure that the users intent is good based off truth.
+- Create visual concept rendering capability for interacting with your ANNGL.
+Visualize concepts in near real time.
+- Model creation kit.
+Create and use personal AI models for specific functions.
+- Tie in pathfinder concepts.
+- Real time user monitoring that allows your symbiote to key off of actions you are performing.
+Remember paper clip ;)